diagnostics0/starship/README.md

 # starship
 Starship Config

-This my slightly modified starship.rs config.

-It is based off of Chris Titus Tech.
+This my slightly modified starship.rs config based off of Chris Titus Tech's config.
+You need to use a nerd font for it to work.